What Are We Looking For?

 Carleton recognizes achievement in the arts and encourages students to submit samples of their work for review by our faculty.

 The Admissions Committee is best able to make sound judgments about candidates' academic abilities when the secondary school record is supplemented by the results of standardized examinations.
-Carleton requires each applicant to submit results of the SAT I or the ACT with writing prior to admission.
+Carleton requires each applicant to submit results of the SAT or the ACT prior to admission.

 In addition, international students whose first language is not English must also submit results of either the TOEFL or IELTS.